IObundle/iob-axis/README.md

 export LM_LICENSE_FILE=port@host:lic_or_dat_file
 ```

-To generate an FPGA neltlist for the AXISTREAMIN core type:
+To generate an FPGA neltlist for the AXISTREAMOUT core type:
 ```
 make fpga-build [FPGA_FAMILY=<fpga family>]
 ```
 where <fpga family> is the FPGA family's folder name

-To generate all FPGA families for the AXISTREAMIN core type:
+To generate all FPGA families for the AXISTREAMOUT core type:
 ```
 make fpga-build-all [FPGA_FAMILY_LIST="<fpga family directory name list>"]
 ```